mahadevsanjana2104/bakery-frontend/README.md

 # bakery-frontend
-Responsive frontend UI for an online bakery store, built with vanilla HTML and CSS.
+Responsive frontend UI for an online bakery store, built with vanilla HTML, CSS and Javascript.